Compression Fractures and Kyphoplasty

 After a diagnosis has been made and your doctor is certain that you are experiencing a spinal compression related injury, treatment can begin.

 The treatment of compression fracture depends on how severe the fracture is.
-For the start, the doctor will try to treat the fracture using a non-surgical options and if the condition remains the same or worsen, then there is need for surgery.
-There are some few non-surgical treatment that can be followed in order to ease the pain and heal the fracture
+For the start, the doctor will try to treat the fracture using non-surgical options and if the condition remains the same or worse, then there is a need for surgery.
+There are some few non-surgical treatments that can be followed in order to ease the pain and heal the fracture

 The non-surgical method of treatment include:

-- Rest: The runner don’t need to overdo any activity and don’t also need to stop involving in activities like exercise.
+- Rest: The runner doesn’t need to overdo any activity and doesn’t also need to stop involving in activities like exercise.
 To rest for a long period of time will weaken the bones the more.
 It is advisable to get a doctor’s recommendation on rest time I order to avoid complications.